Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Format Dependence Validation Protocol

 Across 18 falsification tests, the format dependence finding is robust to challenges from scoring leniency (6 tests, including a 200-item independent judge validation with Cohen's $\kappa = 0.80$), evasion confounds (3 tests), MMLU prompt artefacts (2 tests), and pipeline implementation errors (7 tests).
 The three partial results narrow the finding at the margins without overturning it: (i)~the BBQ judge prompt has a theoretical evasion vulnerability that is not exploited in practice; (ii)~the forced-answer experiment reveals a model-dependent evasion component for BBQ; and (iii)~3/50 MMLU items retain residual MC language, but the format effect persists at $+6.0$~pp after their exclusion.

 Two caveats remain.
-First, sample sizes for manual audits are modest (30 BBQ, 20 sycophancy, 10 discordant pairs); a full-scale re-scoring of all OE responses would provide stronger guarantees.
-Second, the auditor for Tests 1a--1e was an LLM (Claude Opus 4.6), not a human rater; human adjudication would be the gold standard.
-These limitations are noted as directions for future replication rather than threats to the current conclusions.
+Sample sizes for manual audits are modest (30 BBQ, 20 sycophancy, 10 discordant pairs); a full re-scoring of all OE responses would provide stronger guarantees.
+And the auditor for Tests 1a--1e was an LLM (Claude Opus 4.6), not a human rater --- human adjudication remains the gold standard.
+Both are flagged here as targets for replication, not as threats to the current conclusions.